Mlaiel/iacherie/redis_custom/config/README.md

 ## 🎯 Overview

-The Ainflue Redis Configuration Module is an **enterprise-grade** configuration management system designed specifically for the **Creator Economy Platform**.
+The IA Chérie Redis Configuration Module is an **enterprise-grade** configuration management system designed specifically for the **Creator Economy Platform**.
 It provides comprehensive Redis optimization, security, and management capabilities to support **1.8M+ operations per second** with **sub-millisecond latency**.

 ### 🏗️ Architecture Highlights